Thank you for your interest in the graduate

 GRE (Graduate Record Examination) (within the last 5 years)

 REQUIRED: http://www.ets.org/gre/.
-ALL applicants are required to have ETS (Educational
+All applicants are required to have ETS submit official GRE

 Applicants generally should have an undergraduate GPA of not